Bruoh-byte/AltoroJ-AltoroJ-3.2/README_OpenSrcVuln.txt

 this library introduces in a 9.8 critical vulnerably.
 In WebContent/bank/transactions.jsp, we see the most up-to-date chart js library that can also be used.
 This library doesn't have known vulnerabilities and is secure.
-We can guarantee this library will remain up to date because we are reaching out to a CDN that will continue to point to the most up-to-date and most secure version of chart js
+We can guarantee this library will remain up to date because we are reaching out to a CDN that will continue to point to the most up-to-date and most secure version of chart js.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Configuration
 ------------------------------------------------------------------------------------------------------------------------------------
 Depending on the name of your folders in the WebContent/bank folder, you may have to alter the transaction.jsp file The line holding: <script src="chartJSLibrary/Chart(1).js"></script> will need to have the src path following the correct, relative path to these library files.
+Note: the web app user does need to be logged in as the JSMITH user to render the chart because it uses the table's data values

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Practice
 ------------------------------------------------------------------------------------------------------------------------------------
 When practicing this code, the code will change the transaction web page.
-It will now show a chart to provide a better end user experience for them using the web app.
+It will now show a chart for the JSMITH user to provide a better end user experience for them using the web app.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
 Test Cases with Solution Code uncommented